 I returned to Harvard in the fall of 1999 to pursue a PhD in Comparative Literature, and was awarded the degree in June 2005.

 My current research covers three major fields of interest: the Homeric poems, the ancient novel, and South Slavic oral epic song.
 I have published articles on these subjects in the journals Classical Antiquity, Classical Philology, Transactions of the American Philological Association, Oral Tradition, and the Journal of American Folklore.
-My book, The Poetics of Consent: Collective Decision-Making and the Iliadic Tradition (forthcoming from Johns Hopkins University Press), will discuss the Iliad's representation of politics as a figure for the formation and reception of the Iliadic tradition.
+My book, The Poetics of Consent: Collective Decision-Making and the Iliad (Johns Hopkins University Press, 2013), discusses the Iliad's representation of politics as a figure for the formation and reception of the Iliadic tradition.
+Current projects include a commentary on Iliad Books 5-8 and a monograph on collective memory in the Odyssey.
+I am also the editor of the open-access journal Oral Tradition.